omar123487/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-17-hidethisword - a script to display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+18-18-letteronly - a script to display all lines of the file /etc/ssh/sshd_config starting with a letter.

+19-